Les Miller Field at Curtis Granderson Stadium

 Les Miller Field at Curtis Granderson Stadium is a baseball venue in Chicago, Illinois, United States.
-It is home to the UIC Flames baseball team of the NCAA Division I Horizon League.
-The facility has a capacity of 1,000 spectators and is named for Les Miller, UIC head baseball coach from 1949–1979, and Curtis Granderson, an alumnus of the program.
+It is home to the UIC Flames baseball team of the NCAA Division I Missouri Valley Conference.
+The facility has a capacity of 1,000 spectators and is named for Les Miller, UIC head baseball coach from 1949 to 1979, and Curtis Granderson, an alumnus of the program.
 During Miller's tenure, the program won over 500 games.
 Granderson was named conference player of the year with the Flames in 2002 and later played in Major League Baseball.
 On 17 September 2013, UIC broke ground on a new stadium on the same site, funded in part by donations from Granderson.
 It consists of a new structure housing a press box, dugouts, and grandstand, and was completed for the 2014 season.

 History

 In spring 1996, the construction of Les Miller Field was completed.
 Its first game came on 4 May 1996, against Wright State.
 In 1998, 1999, 2001, 2008, and 2012, Miller Field hosted the Horizon League Baseball Tournament.
 Also, the venue has twice hosted the National Amateur All-Star Baseball Tournament.